cal-poly-csc530-2214/lambda-calculus-translation-mackinnon/README.md

 This project translates a lambda calculus (LC) program into a single, valid C# expression.

 ### Overview
-The program reads LC either from an input file or from standard in.
-From there, it parses the program, generating an abstract syntax tree (AST) representing the program.
+The program reads LC either from an input file or standard in.
+From there, it parses the program, generating an abstract syntax tree (AST) representation.
 Then, the type inferrer processes the AST and generates type information for each node in the tree.
-If the type inferrence succeeds (more on that later), the AST is translated into "typed LC" and C#, with both translations outputted to standard out.
+If the type inference succeeds (more on that later), the AST is translated into "typed LC" and C#, with both translations outputted to standard out.
 The user may then optionally run the generated C# expression by typing 'y' when prompted.

-### Type Inferrence
+### Type Inference
-Easily the most interesting challenge of this project was the type inferrence mechanism.
-Being a typed language, C# requires that anonymous functions declare their argument and return types explicitly.
-For example, here is a lambda calculus program and its equivalent C# expression:
+Easily the most interesting challenge of this project was the type inference mechanism.
+Being a typed language, C# requires that anonymous functions declare their argument and return types explicitly.<sup>[1](#f1)</sup> For example, here is a lambda calculus program and its equivalent C# expression:

 ```
 LC: